 The rear part should be mechanically fixed to the survival cell in a way that would resist any expected load case resulting from an accident.
 With the side parts removed, the method of removal should be obvious to rescue crews and any fasteners used should be removable with a 4mm hexagon key.
+The fasteners may not intrude more than 3mm from the survival cell structure and should be designed to minimise damage to a helmet in case of contact.
 It must be possible to remove this padding with a driver seated and without disturbing the driver's head.